The Xbox One X is Microsoft’s powerful new 4K console

 Organizing your marketing tech stack

-A full year after first teasing Project Scorpio at its last E3 event, Microsoft finally took the wraps of its new console, now called the (decidedly less catchy) Xbox One X. The tongue-twister of a console is set to arrive November 7.
-The company has already alluded to a number of features, including, most notably, a holiday season release date and high-end processing that will make it “the most powerful game console to date.”
+A full year after first teasing Project Scorpio at its last E3 event, Microsoft finally took the wraps of its new console, now called the Xbox One X. Decidedly less catchy than Xbox Scorpio, but it beats all of the Windows-centric Xbox 10 S rumors that were circling around the past few weeks.
+The tongue-twister of a console is set to arrive November 7, priced at $499, as initially reported.

-And from the sound of it, Sony can’t really argue here, there’s a ton of power under the hood here, designed to keep Microsoft’s mid-life console both ahead of the competition and up to speed with the latest happenings on the living room A/V front.
+The company has already alluded to a number of features on-board, including backward compatibility and processing power that make it “the most powerful game console to date.”
+And from the sound of it, Sony can’t really argue here, there’s a ton of firepower under the hood here, designed to keep Microsoft’s mid-life console line both ahead of the competition and up to speed with the latest happenings on the living room A/V front.

+It’s a fairly minimalist looking system and, impressively, “the smallest Xbox, ever,” according to the company.
+The new console is, as advertised, capable of true 4K gaming playback, with HDR video quality and Premium Dolby Atmos, keeping with Microsoft’s long-standing desire to be a full living room entertainment experience, rather than simply a gaming machine.

 Of course, “new console” might be overstating things a bit.
-Keep in mind, the Xbox One is only about halfway through its lifecycle (the Xbox 360 was kicking for about eight years before its successor launch), but Microsoft still needed to keep up with the times, after the PlayStation Pro arrived with 4K and VR capabilities.
+Keep in mind, the Xbox One is only about halfway through its lifecycle (the Xbox 360 was kicking for about eight years before its successor launched), but Microsoft still needed to keep up with the times, after the PlayStation Pro arrived with 4K and VR capabilities.
 Rather than rushing out the next-gen, however, the company has introduced a more capable version of the One.

-Microsoft has managed a feat of engineering here, cramming all of that new technology into what it’s calling, “the smallest Xbox, ever.”
-The lovely new console is, as advertised, capable of true 4K gaming playback, with HDR video quality and Premium Dolby Atmos.
+There’s also a pretty robust bump in RAM up to 12GB of memory, coupled with a healthy 326GB/s of memory bandwidth.
+This is, as advertised, an extremely powerful system, and Microsoft has gone a ways toward eliminating bottlenecking between the graphics and processor.
+All of those high-powered innards will be liquid-cooled with the sort of vapor chamber you usually find on a server.

 The company noted that the box is capable of something called “supersampling,” meaning that users won’t need a 4K TV to take advantage of the new video quality.
 It should look better a plain old standard 1080p set, as well.